 On the other side, if the increase in price doesn’t seem to be justified, don’t be tempted to give up.

 If you can find the cover you need from another insurer you could shop around.
 And if you find a lower price elsewhere, don't be afraid to negotiate with your existing insurer.

 At ManyPets we have removed the 14-day exclusion period for pet owners wanting to switch from their existing insurer.
 This means that as long as you switch straight from your existing insurer to ManyPets with no break in cover, then we will pay vet fee claims in the first 14 days if you need to claim.

-You might question whether you need pet insurance at all.
 Pet insurance might be expensive but it can give you peace of mind - by paying an insurance company a set amount monthly or yearly, you don’t have to worry about covering the costs of expensive vet treatment yourself if your pet becomes unwell or is in an accident.